Q: When does the call for conference seminars open?

 4) PowerPoint of training materials (a PDF version will suffice)

 Q: Where should I go once I arrive on-site at the conference?

-A: NSA will provide a Speaker Ready Room (exact location TBD and communicated to the submitter) at the NSA Annual Education and Technology Expo for presenters to utilize on the day of their presentation.
+A: NSA will provide a Speaker Ready Room (exact location TBD and communicated to the submitter) at the NSA Conference for presenters to utilize on the day of their presentation.
 This room will be set up for your use, and will contain your conference credentials (so you are encouraged to pre-register for the conference in advance).
 An NSA representative will be available during room hours to answer any questions.

 Q: What is expected of me as a presenter?

 A: Conference attendees invest a considerable amount of time and expense to attend the conference.
 It is expected that presenters:

 - will prepare for their seminar prior to arrival;

 - have a significant knowledge and expertise of the subject area, and have sufficient presentation skills to effectively communicate;